paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-043-employment-and-reemployment-rights-of-members-of-the-uniformed-services.md

 (2) Such person may be represented in the Federal Circuit proceeding by the Special Counsel unless the person was not represented by the Special Counsel before the Merit Systems Protection Board regarding such order or decision.

+(3) In such Federal Circuit proceeding, the court shall award such person reasonable attorney fees, expert witness fees, and other litigation expenses if such person—

+  (A) prevails in such Federal Circuit proceeding; and

+  (B) is not represented by the Special Counsel in such Federal Circuit proceeding.

 ### Statutory Notes

 #### Prior Provisions
 A prior section 4324 was renumbered [section 7624 of this title](./chapter-076-health-professionals-educational-assistance-program.md#section-7624).

 #### Amendments
+2025—Subsec. (c)(4).
+Pub.
+L. 118–210, § 221(e)(1), substituted “shall” for “may, in its discretion,” and inserted at end “The Board may, in its discretion, award reasonable attorney fees in a case settled before the issuance of an order if the person can demonstrate that significant attorney fees were incurred and that justice requires such an award.”

+Subsec. (d)(3).
+Pub.
+L. 118–210, § 221(e)(2), added par.
+(3).

 2010—Subsec. (b)(4).
 Pub.
 L. 111–275 inserted before period at end “declining to initiate an action and represent the person before the Merit Systems Protection Board”.

 2008—Subsec. (a)(1).
 Pub.
 L. 110–389, § 311(d)(2), substituted “Not later than 60 days after the date the Secretary receives such a request, the Secretary shall refer” for “The Secretary shall refer”.